FireDynamics/FireSciPy/docs/tutorials/pyrolysis/real_data_analysis.rst

 To ensure high-quality experimental data, a few key aspects must be considered:

 - **Thermophysical effects of the sample material**: These influence the heat transfer within the sample and can distort the measured reaction rate.
-Their impact can be minimized by reducing the sample mass and repeating experiments with decreasing amounts until the results (e.g., mass loss rate curves) can be superimposed.
+Their impact can be minimized by reducing the sample mass and repeating experiments with decreasing amounts (mass down-scaling series) until the results (e.g., mass loss rate curves) can be superimposed.
 This is especially important in micro-scale TGA experiments.

 - **Secondary reactions involving evolved gases**: In some materials, volatile products may react with the remaining solid.
 This effect can be mitigated by increasing the purge gas flow rate to carry away evolved gases more effectively.
 Again, comparing mass loss rate curves for different flow rates can help confirm when the flow is sufficient (i.e., when the curves overlap).